samshowalterblog/blog/preprints/2020-11-27-day-in-life-ml-phd-student.md

 **6:00 a.m.**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;   Wake up
 >
->   Easier said than done
+>   Easier said than done, but once I made it a habit I stuck with it

 **6:30 a.m.**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;    Exercise (running, cycling, swimming, or weightlifting)

 >It took me some time to develop this habit, but I find that the easiest way to get the brain going is to get the body going first.
 Personally, I am a fan of the triathlon sports and weightlifting, but any activity that moves you around works.
 Plus, there is even some [science](https://www.scientificamerican.com/article/how-exercise-affects-your-brain/) to support this theory!

-**7:50 a.m.**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Drink a smoothie for breakfast and write my plan for the day
+**7:50 a.m.**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Have breakfast and write my plan for the day

 > In general, I think it is difficult to keep track of everything that needs to get done in a day.
 For me, simply writing everything down at the beginning gives me some extra brain power to devote to specific tasks and doesn't make me feel like I am juggling so many activities

-**8:00 a.m.**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Read papers
+**8:00 a.m.**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Read

-> If you are a PhD student, then you quickly become comfortable with always have a literal pile of papers to read.
+> If you are a PhD student, then you quickly become comfortable with always have a literal pile of conference publications / textbook snippets/ online tutorials to read.
 It is no coincidence that becoming an expert is something is challenging.
 Every week new ideas are published in your discipline, no matter what the discipline is.
-Reading papers is a losing battle, but one you still have to fight.
+Reading is a losing battle, but one you still have to fight.

-**8:50 a.m.**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Summarize articles, then save or share information as needed with group via [Slack](https://www.slack.com)
+**8:50 a.m.**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Summarize reading notes, then save or share information as needed with group via [Slack](https://www.slack.com)

-> This one may be lab group specific, but generally I try and verify I understandd the papers I read by taking notes and compressing them into a short summary.
+> This one may be lab group specific, but generally I try and verify I understand what I read by taking notes and compressing them into a short summary.
 This can be very helpful for group discussions.

 **9:00 a.m.**&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Lab group research meeting.